NeuroTech-Leuven/TheMindWitcher/code/pythonscripts/emotion/README.md

 ## Machine Learning Decoder

-In the machine learning pipeline, components were designed to work together meticulously.
+In the used machine learning pipeline, components were designed to work together meticulously.
 The feature extraction step takes place, where Power Spectral Density (PSD) features and Differential Entropy features were computed over 8 channels and across 5 frequency bands.
 The frequency bands are as follows: `bands = ['Delta', 'Theta', 'Alpha', 'Sigma', 'Beta']`.

 In the last step, a gradient-boosted classifier with grid search is trained on all the subjects' epochs' extracted features.